Lance O'Sullivan (doctor): Manawa Ora Korokoro Ora

 In October 2012 O'Sullivan started the MOKO programme ("Manawa Ora Korokoro Ora" healthy heart, healthy throat), Northland's first full-time, school-based health clinic providing medical care to 2000 children within a 25 km radius of Kaitaia.
 Health Ministry provided support with additional funding from the charity KidsCan..
 The program focuses primarily on preventing rheumatic fever by taking a throat swab from every child with a sore throat.
 The programme also provides basic medical care for nits, skin and chest infections with nurses and health workers visiting each primary and intermediate school three times a week.
 There are also two GP sessions each week to take care of more complex cases.

-Kainga Ora
+Kāinga Ora

 The "Kainga Ora (Well Home)" initiative promotes the idea that wellness begins in safe, warm homes.
 The initiative commenced in 2012 when O'Sullivan drove around Kaitaia and called in to some of the most rundown looking houses.
 He found families living with children who were sick due to the condition of their homes.
 He recruited labour and donated materials to help repair the homes.